-- AimBetter’s Expert Support team was able to advise of an “on-the-fly” solution that could restore normal level of CPU load without restarting the whole server, which was the likely course that the customer would have taken without the deep insight that we are able to provide.
+- AimBetter’s Expert Support team was able to advise of an “on-the-fly” solution that could restore a normal level of CPU load without restarting the whole server, which was the likely course that the customer would have taken without the deep insight that we are able to provide.

 - By running two procedures, to temporarily suspend Change Tracking and then re-instate it, normal load levels were restored and the whole environment was stabilized.

 - The whole process, from start to completion, took less than 15 minutes!!!

 Important to note is that all of this happens in real-time on a single console, with AimBetter support and customer’s administration able to see and respond to exactly the same console information, without need for over-the-shoulder or VPN access into the customer’s site.

 AimBetter’s dashboard monitor alerted us that CPU load had rapidly exceeded the customer’s preset threshold levels.
 This was matched by an email drawing the attention of the customer’s database administrators to this situation.

 In order to have a clearer picture of the operational metrics relating to the alert, a one-click switch can bring up all the relevant environmental readings covering the whole operating system in real-time.